Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Other types of coverage to consider:

-- Breeding and pregnancy coverage can protect your Pug for common labor problems.
+- Breeding and pregnancy coverage can protect your Pug from common labor problems if your Pug is used for breeding

 What is the average cost of pet insurance for a pug?